 Running, cycling, swimming, rowing, and the list goes on.
 Every sport has its unique characteristics that require specific types of training and practice.
-However, what we put in our bodies is just as important as what we do with our bodies to become better athletes.
+However, what we put in our bodies is just as important as what we do with our bodies to speed up muscle strain recovery and become better athletes.
 To help you properly fuel your body for successful training and competition, we’ve highlighted six must-have superfoods to include in your meal-planning.

 - Cherries – This antioxidant and anti-inflammatory rich fruit is a perfect follow-up to a long run or intense work out.
 Their versatility also makes them ideal—they can top a bowl of oatmeal, blend into a smoothie, toss in a salad, or go solo!

 - Bananas – Also full of anti-inflammatory goodness, bananas help you feel satiated, balance blood sugar, and are a great source of electrolytes.
 They are also the most portable fruit out there.

 - Chia seeds – Fiber, iron, calcium, protein, antioxidants—why did we ever spread these amazing seeds on Homer Simpson’s head?
 Sprinkle them on just about anything or toss into your post-workout drink for a great recovery boost.